Julian-Andres-Thomas/portfolio-macrouncertainty/README.md

 - The portfolio achieved 42% return in bull market and 23% return in bear market.
 - Sectoral factor regression showed strong and statistically significant relationship with the pharmaceutical sector.
-- Monte Carlo VaR indicates a 5% probability of losing more than ~$52 over 1 month horizon.
+- Monte Carlo VaR indicates a 5% probability of losing more than 1.7% of the porfolio's value over 1 month horizon.

 ## 🛠️ Tools & Libraries